tghaleb/kilo/docs/index.md

 of different views on what makes a good layout, this tool, like other tools, takes sides and follows a certain philosophy.
-But you can customize it in many ways using configuration files in addition to user sql statements and scoring scripts.
+But you can customize it in many ways using configuration files in addition to user SQL statements and scoring scripts.
 Still, before you embark on designing your own layout, or selecting one from what is available.
 You should decide on which factors are more important in a layout and the weights to assign these factors.